 Table of Contents

-At parties, people no longer give me a blank stare when I tell them I write free software.
-"Oh, yes, open source — like Linux?" they say.
+At parties, people no longer give me a blank stare when I tell them I work in open source software.
+"Oh, yes — like Linux?" they say.
 I nod eagerly in agreement.
 "Yes, exactly!
 That's what I do."
 It's nice not to be completely fringe anymore.
 In the past, the next question was usually fairly predictable: "How do you make money doing that?"
-To answer, I'd summarize the economics of open source: that there are organizations in whose interest it is to have certain software exist, but that they don't need to sell copies, they just want to make sure the software is available and maintained, as a tool instead of as a commodity.
+To answer, I'd summarize the economics of free software: that there are organizations in whose interest it is to have certain software exist, but that they don't need to sell copies, they just want to make sure the software is available and maintained, as a tool instead of as a rentable monopoly.

 The next question is not always about money, though.
 The business case for open source software is no longer so mysterious, and even non-programmers already understand — or at least are not surprised — that there are people employed at it full time.
-Instead, the next question is often "Oh, how does that work?"
+Instead, the next question is often "Oh, what's that like?"

 That is why I wanted to write this book in the first place, and, a decade later, wanted to update it.
 Free software projects have evolved a distinct culture, an ethos in which the liberty to make the software do anything one wants is a central tenet.
-Yet the result of this liberty is not a scattering of individuals each going their own separate way with the code, but enthusiastic collaboration.
+Yet the result of this liberty is not a scattering of individuals each going their own separate way with the code, but enthusiastic collaboration and frequent compromise.
 Indeed, competence at cooperation itself is one of the most highly valued skills in free software.
-To manage these projects is to engage in a kind of hypertrophied cooperation, where one's ability not only to work with others but to come up with new ways of working together can result in tangible benefits to the software.
+To manage these projects is to engage in a kind of hypertrophied cooperation, where one's ability not only to work with others but to come up with new ways of working together can result in tangible benefits to the software and the community that develops it.
 This book attempts to describe the techniques by which this may be done.
 It is by no means complete, but it is at least a beginning.

 Good free software is a worthy goal in itself, and I hope that readers who come looking for ways to achieve it will be satisfied with what they find here.
 But beyond that I also hope to convey something of the sheer pleasure to be had from working with a motivated team of open source developers, and from interacting with users in the wonderfully direct way that open source encourages.
 Participating in a successful free software project is a deep pleasure, and ultimately that's what keeps the whole system going.